Jesse Blaze Snider: Discography

 Snider wrote and performed "G.U.T.", the theme song to his family's reality show Growing Up Twisted (2010), and "Rock 'n' Roll Ain't Dead", which he performed with his father Dee on the show.
 The song "Go With Me", written for his eldest daughter's christening, was featured on the show.

 In 2012, he released the single "Twisted," which would eventually appear on the album The Slip: Love Songs from a Serial Killer, produced by Matt Squire and GoodWill & MGI, among others.

 His single "Crank it Up" was featured on ESPN coverage of NCAA college football in 2012.

 In November 2014, the single "Promised Land," co-written with Frederick Scott and performed by Snider, was featured on Monday Night Football.
 The music video was directed by John Herzfeld.

 The soundtrack to the film Reach Me (2014) features the song "Alive," written and performed by Snider.
 John Herzfeld, who wrote and directed the film, directed the music video.

 Snider wrote and performed the theme song "Juggernaut" for The Movie Crypt podcast.
 The song was subsequently used as the international theme song to the related TV series Holliston.

-In 2016, Snider won in the Novelty/Comedy category of the USA Songwriting Competition with his song "Fight to Death", cowritten with Freddy Scott.
+In 2016, Snider won in the Novelty/Comedy category of the USA Songwriting Competition with his song "Fight to Death".
 The song won 3rd overall grand prize.
 That same year he was named one of Music Connection's Hot 100 Live Unsigned Artists & Bands.
 His song "Got Your Number" was featured on ESPN's First Take in March 2016.
 That year he released his debut album 16, which included the songs "Crank it Up", "G.U.T.", "Go With Me", and "Rock 'n' Roll Ain't Dead".

 His album Come With Me If You Want to Live was released in 2020.